yuliia11882/Project_Flask/README.md

 # Project_Flask
-Web app using Python,Flask
+WebApp <br> using Python,Flask, Bootstrap.
-## <em> WEB </em>Aristotle
+## <h1><em> WEB</em>Aristotle</h1>
-Website created to share wisdom of Aristotle, Greek philosopher and polymath.<br>
+Website created to share wisdom of one of the greatest minds of Ancient Greece, philosopher and polymath - Aristotle.<br>
-Ancient Greece wisdom in your pocket.
+Ancient Greece wisdom in your pocket!

 Enjoy.